-Opportunities abound for students to develop their sense of self, leadership skills, personal endeavour and a sense of commitment and responsibility to others.
+Opportunities abound for students to develop their sense of self and commitment and responsibility to others, in addition to leadership skills and personal endeavours.

 Our enrichment and extension programs encompass student leadership, enterprise education, camps and excursions, the arts, student forums and community involvement.
 These programs are led by teachers with a real commitment to fostering students' all round growth.